 The School is an independent co-educational day school for students between the ages of 2 and 18.
-The School operates on a single form entry system from Nursery to Year Four, two forms in Year Five and Six then three forms from Year Seven.
-Sixth Form have five vertical form groups.
+The School operates on a single form entry system from Nursery to Year Five then Two form at Year Six, and then up to three forms from Year Seven to Year Thirteen.

-The main entry points for admission are into Nursery, Reception, Year 3, Year 5, Year 7, Year 9 and Sixth Form.
+The main entry points for admission are into Nursery, Reception, and Year 3, Year 7, Year 9 and Sixth Form.